bmkramer/101innovations-survey-data/README.md

 For more information and interpretation of the results, see our blogpost [Stringing beads: from tool combinations to workflows] [add link when published]

-The script was provided by [Bastian Greshake] (https://github.com/gedankenstuecke).
+The script was provided by [Bastian Greshake] (https://github.com/gedankenstuecke); color and grid line representations were further adapted.

 ## Further Information